Toluna-IP/tolunaintegratedpaneldocs/externalsample/index.md

   - Provide some basic information and receive an invite from Toluna for your Member
 - *Create API to Receive Quota Status Notifications from Toluna*
   - Toluna will broadcast changes to its Quotas.
 Subscrube by establishing an API to handle these events.
-  - >PLease note: you will receive status changes for all open Quotas, not just those with which you are engaged.
+  - >Please note: you will receive status changes for all open Quotas, not just those with which you are engaged.

 ## Notification / Webhooks